Joseph Alsop: Early life

-Journalism career
+Journalistic Career

 After college, Alsop became a reporter, then an unusual career for someone with an Ivy League diploma.
 He began his career with the New York Herald Tribune and fast established a substantial reputation as a journalist, particularly by his comprehensive reportage of the Bruno Hauptmann trial in 1934.

 Because of his family ties to the Roosevelts, Alsop soon became well-connected in Franklin Roosevelt's Washington.
 By 1936, The Saturday Evening Post had awarded him a contract to write about politics with fellow journalist Turner Catledge.
 Two years later, the North American Newspaper Alliance (NANA) contracted Alsop and Robert E. Kintner to write a nationally syndicated column on a daily basis.
 His first book, The 168 Days (1938), covering Roosevelt's unsuccessful campaign to enlarge the Supreme Court, became a bestseller.
 In 1940, Alsop and Kintner moved from NANA to the New York Herald Tribune.

 In 1941, after it had become clear that the United States would soon enter World War II, Alsop and Kintner suspended their column and volunteered for the armed forces.
 Alsop entered the US Navy and used his political connections to be assigned as Staff Historian to Claire Lee Chennault's American Volunteer Group, later famous as the Flying Tigers, while the group was training at Toungoo, Burma.
 While on a supply mission for Chennault late in the fall of 1941, he found himself trapped in the Battle of Hong Kong on December 7.
 Unable to secure passage out of the city, Alsop was eventually taken into custody as an enemy alien and interned at Hong Kong by the Imperial Japanese Army.
 After six months, he was repatriated through a prisoner exchange as a journalist, but he had really been a combatant, a fact he managed to conceal by changing into civilian clothes and with the help of friends.
 He traveled back to the United States on the neutral liner Gripsholm.
-He returned to China as a civilian Lend-lease administrator in the fall of 1942, assigned to the wartime capital of Free China, Chungking.
+He returned to China as a civilian Lend-lease administrator in the fall of 1942, assigned to the wartime capital of Free China, Chongqing.
 He eventually rejoined Chennault in Kunming, China and served with him for the remaining months of the war.